-FINANCIAL ASSISTANCEPark Day School is committed to reflecting the diverse socioeconomic backgrounds of families from across the East Bay.
+FINANCIAL ASSISTANCEAttending Park Day School doesn't have to break the bank.
 Our financial assistance program is designed to bridge the gap between what a family can afford to pay and the full cost of tuition.
-Allocations are made both with an eye to each family’s unique situation, and with a commitment to fairness and equity across our community.

 2018-19 Application for Financial Assistance Deadlines:

 - December 4, 2017: Returning families submit SSS application and upload required documentation (including 2016 W2s and 1099s, 2016 - 1040, most recent paystubs, and Supplemental Park Day Questionnaire)

 - January 19, 2018: First time applicants submit SSS application and upload required documentation (including 2016 W2s and 1099s, 2016 - 1040, most recent paystubs, and Supplemental Park Day Questionnaire)

 - February 16, 2018: First time applicants upload 2017 IRS Form 1040 and 2017 W2s and 1099s to SSS

 - April 16, 2018: Returning families upload 2017 IRS Form 1040 and 2017 W2s and 1099s to SSS